vamshiamruthapu/coverage/core-java-modules/core-java-spotbugs/SPOTBUGS.md

 - SpotBugs Plugin for Maven 4.8.1.0
 - Maven Site Plugin 4.0.0-M9
 ## 3. Sample Code
-In order to generate a bug report we need some code to work with.
-For this tutorial, we are using a project with a simple java class Flight shown below :
+To generate a bug report we need some code to work with.
+For this tutorial, we are using a project with a simple Java class Flight shown below :
 ```java
 package com.kloudly.spotbugs;